AusDTO/dta-website/pages/transcripts/digital-capability.md

 What that product involves and delivers is really a design system and a pattern library, and what that brings to government is guidance and documentation on usability, accessibility, and general guidance about how you might implement those patterns.

 **Rod Molina:** We build those skills by working in partnership with agencies.
 What we do is we go and we work together.
-We bring all the hard skills, but more importantly we bring the experience doing it, aiming always for building a new culture, how we can work better together, how we can collaborate and how we can build better services for our users.
+We bring all the hard skills, but more importantly we bring the experience doing it --- aiming always for building a new culture --- how we can work better together, how we can collaborate and how we can build better services for our users.

 **Jo Hill:** Personally I’ve been working on a day to day level with a number of individuals at a department, helping to essentially train them up as user researchers.